Technology-Notes/lukesampson-scoop-wiki/Global-Installs.md

 By default, Scoop installs apps just for your user account.
-Apps are installed under ~/appdata/local, and only your environment variables are modified.
+Apps are installed under ~\scoop\apps, and only your environment variables are modified.
 This is usually fine, especially in your dev environment.

 In some cases you might want to install an app system-wide so that it's accessible to other users, including the local system account.
 Scoop provides a `--global` switch to support this case.

-Global installs require admin permissions, because they install to /ProgramData/scoop, and set system environment variables.
+Global installs require admin permissions, because they install to \ProgramData\scoop, and set system environment variables.
 For this reason, this example uses the `sudo` command, which is a rough equivalent of the UNIX command to run a command with superuser privileges.
 You can install this by running:

     scoop install sudo